DSpeichert/netbootd/README.md

 itself
 (`HTTP_PROXY` and `NO_PROXY` is honored automatically by Go).

-netbootd cannot serve local files.
-An exception is a bundled version of [iPXE](https://ipxe.org/), which allows downloading (typically) kernel and initrd over HTTP instead of TFTP.
+netbootd can serve local files using the `path.localDir` configuration option. netbootd also contains a bundled version of [iPXE](https://ipxe.org/), which allows downloading (typically) kernel and initrd over HTTP instead of TFTP.

 ## Manifests